 including doctors, nurse practitioners and pharmacists

 1. Ensure medical abortion becomes a part of your practice so people’s access to a complete package of sexual and reproductive health goods and services doesn’t depend on where they live.
+It is crucial that uptake of medical abortion and its integration in primary care is taken seriously by individual providers to truly realize the potential of medical abortion in addressing historical gaps in access to abortion care in Canada.
 Click here to join this community of practice and get to know other professionals like you who prescribe or dispense Mifegymiso in their communities!